Last updated on 11th October 2024.

 ZOOM0139.MP3

-Harpsichord made by Colin Booth in 1994 and extensively renovated by Peter Barnes in 2023.
+Harpsichord made by Colin Booth in 1994, renovated by Peter Barnes in 2023.

-I had to replace the wrestplank, the soundboard and a section of the belly rail but was able to retain the original bridge and nut.
-It is now restrung, has replacement plectra and is in full playing condition.
-The specification is now 2 x 8' with buff, AA-d3, transposing with a full compass in a=392, 415, 440 and 468.
+This harpsichord now has a new wrestplank and soundboard.
+It has been restrung with brass wire and has replacement plectra and is very stable and in full playing condition.
+The specification is 2 x 8' with buff, AA-d3, transposing with a full compass in a=392, 415, 440 and 468.
 The sound is full and satisfying!

-The harpsichord measures 245cm long, 90cm wide and 28cm deep/
+The harpsichord measures 245cm long, 90cm wide, 28cm deep and has a protective travel cover.

 ZOOM0133.MP3